Kavehrafie/slidev-pres-2025/slides_2025-gmes.md

 - Nima wrote the poem specifically in response to the group's choice of the "Fighting Rooster" name, linking the symbol to their mission.
 -->

 ---

----

-## "From the City of Morning" by Nīmā Yūshīj
+## "From the City of the Morning" by Nīmā Yūshīj

 _Cock-a-doodle-doo, crows the rooster,_
 _from the bottom of his solipsistic heart,_